edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 #### 3rd party system topics

 The 3rd party system or application must publish command requests messages to its own MQTT topic (**external message bus**) and subscribe to responses from the same.
-Messages topics should follow a standard such as (where `my-app` is replaced by the 3rd party application or system name):
+Messages topics should follow a standard such as:

-- Publishing command request topic: `/my-app/command/request/<device-name>/<command-name>/<method>`
+- Publishing command request topic: `/edgex/command/request/<device-name>/<command-name>/<method>`
-- Subscribing command response topic: `/my-app/command/response/#`
+- Subscribing command response topic: `/edgex/command/response/#`

 For queries, the following topics are used
-- Publishing query command request topic: `/my-app/commandquery/request`
+- Publishing query command request topic: `/edgex/commandquery/request`
-- Subscribing query command response topic: `/my-app/commandquery/response`
+- Subscribing query command response topic: `/edgex/commandquery/response`

 #### command service topics

 The command service must subscribe to the request topics of the 3rd party MQTT topic (**external message bus**) to get command requests, publish those to a topic to send them to a device service via the EdgeX message bus (**internal message bus**), subscribe to response messages on topics from device services (**internal**), and then publish response messages to a topic on the 3rd party MQTT broker (**external**).
 Message topics for the command service would follow the following standard:

-- Subscribing to 3rd party command request topics: `my-app/command/request/#`
+- Subscribing to 3rd party command request topics: `edgex/command/request/#`
 - Publishing to device service request topic: `edgex/command/request/<device-service>/<device-name>/<command-name>/<method>`
 - Subscribing to device service command response topics: `edgex/command/response/#`
-- Publishing to 3rd party command response topic: `my-app/command/response/<device-name>/<command-name>/<method>`
+- Publishing to 3rd party command response topic: `edgex/command/response/<device-name>/<command-name>/<method>`

 For queries, the following topics are used:

-- Subscribing to 3rd party command query request topics: `my-app/commandquery/request`
+- Subscribing to 3rd party command query request topics: `edgex/commandquery/request`
-- Publishing to 3rd party command query response topic: `my-app/commandquery/response`
+- Publishing to 3rd party command query response topic: `edgex/commandquery/response`

 !!!
 Note
     Because EdgeX can suggest but not dictate the naming standard for 3rd party MQTT topics, the 3rd party topic names are representative for clarity.